Olive Garden Ravioli Carbonara

 Updated on Fri, 18 Jul 2025 12:06:37 GMT

-A dish of pasta with cheese and bacon.
-Save
+A plate of pasta with cheese and bacon.
+Save to Pinterest

 Rich and decadent yet quick enough for a weeknight, this Ravioli Carbonara brings Olive Garden nostalgia right to your kitchen.
 It is pure comfort in a bowl with cheese-filled ravioli cloaked in a velvety parmesan cream and matched by crisp, salty pancetta.
 My family cannot resist this dish every time I bring it out my kids go wild for the creamy sauce and I love how simple and fast it is to pull together.